 There are dishes that warm up our heart and soul and for me one of these dishes is Italian Easter cheese bread – crescia al formaggio.
 This leavened savory bread/cake is traditionally baked during the Easter period in Umbria.
 Nowadays it is very popular and it can be bought all year round in many Umbrian bakeries.
 When I was a student I used to buy it still lukewarm and I ate it for lunch between one course and another.

 When I recently met a food blogger who lives in Gubbio I immediately asked her for the original and tested recipe.
 Her name is Marta and her blog is called In cucina con mia sorella.
 She kindly gave me this recipe and I almost have not made any changes.
 I trust the experience and tradition of her family that has been preparing this crescia for many years.

-This Easter Italian bread is very tasty, rich in various types of cheeses, perfect to be eaten with a glass of red wine.
+This Easter Italian bread is very tasty, rich in various types of cheese, perfect to be eaten with a glass of red wine.
 The smell during cooking is absolutely overwhelming and it takes a lot of inner strenght to not eat while it still very hot as soon as it comes out of the oven.